frederic-perez/AmE-dictionary/data/dictionary.md

 __progeny__ _n_ :three::hammer:
 __prognosticate__ _v_ Indicate by signs. _Syn_ augur, auspicate, bode, omen, portend, foreshadow, presage, predict, prefigure, betoken, forecast, foretell _This neighborhood has seen an urban renewal that prognosticates a social and cultural renaissance._
 __prohibit__
+__prohibitionist__ _n_ A reformer who opposes the use of intoxicating beverages. _Syn_ dry _She was a tireless prohibitionist who raided saloons and destroyed bottles of liquor with a hatchet._
 __Prohibitionists__
 __prolapse<sup>1</sup>__ _v_
 __prolapse<sup>2</sup>__ _n_
-__prolegomenon__ _n_ A preliminary or introductory commentary, esp. a scholarly preface or introduction to a book.
+__prolegomenon__ _n_ :two: A preliminary or introductory commentary, esp. a scholarly preface or introduction to a book.
 __proliferate__ _v_ _Digest science-fiction magazines had begun to proliferate._
 __proliferation__ _n_
 __prolix__ _adj_ :three: Using too many words and therefore boring.